soham1111-jod/Diet-planner-website/README.md

 ![gitss10](https://github.com/user-attachments/assets/5f7543ab-993a-4b3f-973a-0bd16e236004)

-# This is the team project
+# This is our team project :
-Team member and their role
+Team members and their roles,
 1. Pushendra2020
 2. Role: Back-end and adding functionality.
-3. Soham
+3. Sohamm11
 4. Role: Front-end and designing the website.